Home » Recipes » Main Dish » Shrimp and Crawfish » Sheet Pan Cajun Garlic Butter Shrimp

 Sheet Pan Cajun Garlic Butter Shrimp

-You only need a few ingredients for these garlic butter shrimp and most of them you probably already have in the pantry:
+You only need a few ingredients for these garlic butter shrimp and most of them you probably already have in the pantry.
+Scroll down to the recipe card for exact amounts.

-• Jumbo Shrimp: with or without a shell/tail.
+• Jumbo Shrimp: You can use frozen or fresh; with or without a shell/tail.

 • Worcestershire Sauce